Home The flock Fiber for sale

 The price for a whole lamb is $6.00 per pound, based on the hanging weight.
-Price includes delivery to Pressler's Meats, a local state-inspected custom processor, and all processing fees.
+Price includes delivery to a local state-inspected custom processor, and all processing fees.
 Your lamb will be cut and wrapped to your specifications.
 You may pick up your lamb at the processor, or delivery can be arranged.
-Please email us if you are interested in a lamb, or would like to be put on the list for 2021.
+Please email us if you would like to be put on the list for 2023.
 Lambs are typically processed in November, and are sold as whole lambs only.

 We generally have a range of lamb weights, and can match you with a lamb to fit your budget and freezer space.
-Our 2020 lambs had hanging weights ranging from 44 to 58 lbs.
+Our 2020 lambs (a typical year) had hanging weights ranging from 44 to 58 lbs.

 Is the hanging weight the actual weight of the meat I'll recieve?